Skip to main content

 Key Hormones and Their Workplace Impact

-While the is vast, a few key hormones have a particularly direct and measurable impact on the qualities most valued in a professional environment.
+While the endocrine system is vast, a few key hormones have a particularly direct and measurable impact on the qualities most valued in a professional environment.
 Understanding their function is the first step in designing a wellness strategy with tangible returns.

 • Cortisol Often called the “stress hormone,” cortisol is produced by the adrenal glands in response to perceived threats.
 In short bursts, it is essential for survival, heightening focus and mobilizing energy.
 Chronic workplace stress, however, leads to cortisol dysregulation.
 Persistently high levels can impair memory, disrupt sleep, and promote metabolic dysfunction.
 Conversely, depleted cortisol, a state often seen in advanced burnout, results in profound fatigue and an inability to cope with even minor stressors.